youwen5/web/src/bin/templates/README.md

 # Templates

-All the templates for various pages.
+All the templates and components for various pages, using the `maud!` macro.